tylerpetz/Books-API/readme.md

 npm run test:unit
 ```

-Go to `http://localhost:8080/` for a live reloading front-end
+Go to `http://localhost:8080/` for a live reloading front-end (note the port change)

 ### Deployment